You are here: HomeNeed HelpHomelessness Support ServicesHomelessness Week › Ending & Preventing Homelessness In Australia

 • Financial counselling, money management and debt repayment strategies

-We also refer people to other Salvos and external services.
+We also refer people to external services.
 Most importantly, everything is delivered with dignity, without discrimination, in collaboration and to a high standard, with the goal that everybody feels supported and respected through their journey with the Salvos.

-The Report on Government Services 2023-2024: Housing and homelessness, of shows that all clients who experienced homelessness nationally in 2023–24, over a quarter experienced persistent homelessness.
-Ending and preventing homelessness is dependent on addressing the drivers of homelessness and the barriers that may get in the way of a person overcoming (exiting) homelessness for good.
+The Report on Government Services 2023-2024: Housing and homelessness, shows that of all clients who experienced homelessness nationally in 2023–24, over a quarter experienced persistent homelessness.
+That means action is needed to keep people housed and avoid repeated episodes of homelessness.

 The Salvation Army is passionate about supporting people who are at risk of or experiencing homelessness with our wraparound approach and we firmly believe societal and structural change — particularly in relation to housing affordability — is how we can end homelessness.
 Preventing homelessness means we can eventually end homelessness in Australia.